jaf7C7/dicegame/README.md

         - [ ] Determine the winner and loser of the round
         - [ ] Update the counters accordingly
         - [x] Show the values of the counters.
+        - [ ] Declare the winner of the round.
     - [ ] Determine when the game is over and stop the game.
         - [x] The game should end when the counter of either one of the players has reached the value 0.
-        - [ ] A descriptive message should be printed before the game ends.
+        - [x] A descriptive message should be printed before the game ends.
+        - [ ] The final message should declare the winner of the game.